ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 ```bash
 /tmp/prometheus --config.file=/tmp/prometheus.yaml
 ```

-To remove previously ingested data, delete for a folder called `data` in the directory where you last ran Prometheus.

 ### [OPTIONAL] Step 14: SSH Into Nodes
 You can SSH into any machine created by `avalanche-ops` using the SSH key